tim-c-london/tim-c-london.github.io/_posts/2022-08-27-niche-zero-from-zero-to-hero.markdown

 And that's pretty much it!
 Of course there are lots of other things you can do to improve your filter and espresso brews, but they are not specific to the Niche, and therefore outside of the scope of this article.

 Special thanks to folks from the Decent discord for lots of interesting discussions.
+In particular, thanks to [Rohan B.](https://pocketsciencecoffee.com/) for also proof-reading this post and providing excellent comments.

 I'm sorry if I forgot to mention or put a reference to someone, as lots of people have been discussing this, and I'm not claiming that these ideas are originally mine.
 Also this was intended as a practical guide and not a full-blown literature review.